cainhill/cainhill.github.io/_posts/2025-11-20-kdenlive-backup.md

 Thankfully, I'm yet to experience anything like that, but it prompted me to make this script I can run every time I start a video editing session.
 Every 10 minutes, it saves any .kdenlive file in the current folder into a subfolder named **backups**.

-Kdenlive will save to **~/.local/share/kdenlive/backups/** by itself, but I want my backups saved to my hard drive alongside the project file for portability.
+Even without this script, Kdenlive will save to **~/.local/share/kdenlive/backups/** as part of its normal precautions, but I want my backups saved to my external hard drive alongside the project file for portability.

 ```
 #!/bin/bash